oxidecomputer/terraform-provider-oxide/docs/resources/oxide_image.md

 This resource manages images.

-!> This resource does not support deletes.
+!> This resource does not support updates or deletes.

 ## Example Usage